mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/index.md

 ## Network Tunneling

-Prior to release 1.4, Kommander required bi-directional connectivity between the Kommander management cluster and clusters that are under management.
+Before release 1.4, Kommander required bi-directional connectivity between the Kommander management cluster and clusters that are under management.
 This effectively blocked several customer-specific use cases:

 - Kommander does not have direct access to the managed cluster, for example, when the cluster is on a laptop or behind a NAT gateway.